-Vitamin K is found in many food sources, including green leafy vegetables, Brussel sprouts, broccoli, and animal products such as fish, meat and eggs.
+Vitamin K is found in many food sources, including green leafy vegetables, Brussels sprouts, broccoli, and animal products such as fish, meat and eggs.
 K1 is the most abundant form, found in vegetables, while K2 is rarer, found not only in animal products but some fermented foods.
 Your body can convert some K1 into K2.
-Both forms of vitamin K work to help your body use calcium, but Vitamin K2 is important because it can help determine where calcium goes in the body.
+Both forms of vitamin K work to help your body use calcium, but vitamin K2 is important because it can help determine where calcium goes in the body.

 Why Vitamin D3 and K2 are better together.

 The common thread between D3 and K2 is their connection to many biological processes.
 Separately, they support bone health, but together their efficacy may be even stronger.
 Studies have shown that the combination of D3 and K2 helps to build strong bones and support healthy arteries.
 There may be a simple explanation for this.
-While vitamin D ensures, in part, that there is enough calcium in your blood, vitamin K helps support getting calcium to the right place.
-So while Vitamin D alone may help with your calcium overall, vitamin K is the nutrient that helps your bones use that calcium effectively.
+While vitamin D ensures, in part, that there is enough calcium in your blood, vitamin K helps direct calcium to the right place.
+So while Vitamin D alone may help with your calcium absorption, vitamin K is the nutrient that helps your bones use that calcium effectively.

 Learn more about HumanN D3.K2 Complex.

 Unfortunately, many other vitamin D and K supplements don’t contain enough of either vitamin to actually benefit your health.
 Given this and also the importance of vitamins D3 and K2 in the human diet, we have developed a unique product that combines therapeutic amounts of Vitamin D3 and K2 in an easy, once-a-day tablet that melts in your mouth.
-Our formulation was created to work synergistically with calcium to support bone health and promote healthy arteries.
+Our formulation was created to work with calcium to support bone health and promote healthy arteries.
 K2 helps move calcium into your bones where, with the help of vitamin D3, it can do the most good.

 To learn more about our D3.K2 Complex, click here.